pyrddlgym-project/pyRDDLGym/docs/jax.rst

    is fully dependent on the JAX implementation: it could return a zero or NaN gradient, or raise an exception.

-Running pyRDDLGym-jax from the Command Line
+Running JaxPlan from the Command Line
 -------------------

 A basic script is provided to run the JAX planner on any domain in rddlrepository,